-A trip to Morocco is not complete without tempting your taste buds, and expanding your palate, with the tastes and treats of the region.
+A trip to Morocco is not complete without tempting your taste buds and expanding your palate with the tastes and treats of the region.
 Moroccan cooking is synonymous with a large variety of unique spices and flavorings.
-From bountiful sauces to zesty salads and side dishes, the region offers a unique variety of culinary opportunities for the adventurous explorer.
+From bountiful sauces to zesty salads and side dishes, this region offers a unique variety of culinary opportunities for the adventurous explorer.
 The best way to have an authentic experience is to cook and eat among the experts, in country.
 Through cooking classes and distinctive culinary tours, you can get the real taste of Morocco.

 Moroccan food is usually a mix of flavorings, spiced by Andalusian, Berber and Mediterranean influence.
 While some spices have been imported for centuries to the region, others are uniquely Moroccan.
 These include mint from Meknes and saffron from Taliouine.